EchterAlsFake/PySide6-to-Android/README.md

 # Legacy (Building the wheels)

 > [!NOTE]
-> Please note, that this won't be maintained as often and that the following part is NOT perfect
+> Please note that this won't be maintained as often and that the following part is NOT perfect
 > and may contain some issues.
 This is made to get you into the right direction, but shouldn't be
 > seen as a perfect tutorial or guide!